Little Red Dot $-$ Host Galaxy $=$ Black Hole Star: A Gas-Enshrouded Heart at the Center of Every Little Red Dot: Methods: LRD Decomposition

 \subsection{Examples}

 In Figure \ref{fig:method} we illustrate our procedure using a single LRD, MoM-233464 at $z_{\rm{spec}}=5.1$.
 Based on the criteria listed in \S\ref{sec:implementation} we find 95 galaxies with similar redshift and [\ion{O}{3}] luminosity.
 Each of these sources matched in $L_{\rm{[OIII]}}$ and redshift is treated as an equally likely candidate host and subtracted from the LRD spectrum.
-To subtract the spectra, all candidate hosts are resampled onto the rest-frame wavelength grid of the LRD with flux conservation using the \texttt{spectres} software \citep[][]{spectres}.
+To subtract the spectra, all candidate hosts are resampled onto the observed-frame wavelength grid of the LRD with flux conservation using the \texttt{spectres} software \citep[][]{spectres}.

 The resulting difference spectra ($\text{LRD} - \text{Host}$) represent draws from the empirically constructed posterior of the SED of the central engine.
 Note that these difference spectra, by construction, have zero [\ion{O}{3}] luminosity.
 However, residuals around the [\ion{O}{3}] line are apparent due to differences in e.g., the kinematic width of the line between the LRD and the candidate hosts.
-We stack these difference spectra (median stacks with bootstrap resampling for errors) to report properties for every individual LRD (e.g., the fraction of light contributed by the host as a function of wavelength).
-Later, we stack these difference spectra to represent the central engine of the median LRD.
+We characterize the posterior distribution of each LRD's difference spectra (median and percentiles) to report properties for every individual LRD (e.g., the fraction of light contributed by the host as a function of wavelength).
+Later, we stack these difference spectra across the full sample (median stack with bootstrap resampling) to represent the median central engine of LRD.
+Specifically, for each bootstrap iteration, we randomly draw one BH* for each LRD (which gives $98$ BH*s corresponding to the $98$ LRDs), and then we resample with replacement over 10,000 iterations to report the median spectrum with associated uncertainties.
 We validate every step of this pipeline through realistic mock tests in \S\ref{sec:mocks} that account for e.g., the impact of redshift-dependent differences in resolution.

 In Figure \ref{fig:workedexamples} we show median stacked host galaxy and $\text{LRD}-\text{Host}$ spectra for five representative LRDs spanning the full dynamic range of ($\text{LRD}-\text{Host}$)/$\text{LRD}$ ratios ($\approx40-99\%$) in the rest-optical ($\lambda_{\rm{0}}=5500$\AA) in our sample.
-One of the known BH*-dominated LRDs, The Cliff at $z=3.5$ (RUBIES-154183; \citealt{degraaff25}) has room only for an extremely faint host in its SED, such that the ($\text{LRD}-\text{Host}$)/LRD ratio we derive for it at 5500\AA\ is $99\%$.
+One of the known BH*-dominated LRDs, The Cliff at $z=3.5$ (RUBIES-154183; \citealt{degraaff25}) has room only for an extremely faint host in its SED, such that the ($\text{LRD}-\text{Host}$)/LRD fraction we derive for it at 5500\AA\ is $99\%$.
 At lower ratios, the characteristic V-shape LRD SED begins to emerge.